 - Experience.
 Mayo Clinic doctors have experience evaluating and treating nearly 2,000 people a year with neuromuscular diseases, including congenital myopathies.

 - Team approach.
-Mayo Clinic doctors trained in nervous system conditions (neurology), neuromuscular diseases, hereditary conditions (medical genetics), heart conditions (cardiology), lung and breathing conditions (pulmonology), musculoskeletal conditions (orthopedic surgery), physical therapy, eye conditions (ophthalmology) and other areas work together to provide the most appropriate treatment for you.
+Mayo Clinic doctors trained in nervous system conditions (neurology), neuromuscular diseases, hereditary conditions (medical genetics), heart conditions (cardiology), lung conditions (pulmonology), musculoskeletal conditions (orthopedic surgery), physical therapy, eye conditions (ophthalmology), and other areas work together to provide the most appropriate treatment for you.

 - Research.
-Mayo Clinic researchers have studied the genetics, causes, and evaluation and treatment of congenital myopathies.
+Mayo Clinic researchers study the genetics, causes, and evaluation and treatment of congenital myopathies.

 Mayo Clinic doctors trained in nervous system conditions (neurologists) and other doctors treat all types of congenital myopathies.

 Congenital myopathies include: